 - 1.1 Attorney responsibility.
 All attorneys shall be responsible for advising their clients, witnesses and staff of appropriate courtroom decorum as contained herein. - 1.2 Telephones.
-Telephones shall be turned on silent while inside the courtroom and shall not be operated while inside the courtroom, unless specially authorized by the Court. - 1.3 Clothing.
+Telephones shall be turned on silent while inside the courtroom and shall not be operated while inside the courtroom, unless specially authorized by the Court.
+Attorneys may use electronic devices for work related matters, with the exception of conducting telephone conversations. - 1.3 Clothing.
 Hats and other headgear, slippers, shorts, bare midriffs, tank tops or clothing depicting obscene material shall not be acceptable inside the courtroom. - 1.4 Food or drink.
-There will be no food, drinks, gum, candy or tobacco products inside the courtroom unless the court has expressly stated otherwise. - 1.5 Unsolicited communications.
-There will be no outbursts, disturbances, threats, obscene language or gestures inside the courtroom.
+There will be no food, drinks, gum, candy or tobacco products inside the courtroom unless the Court has expressly stated otherwise. - 1.5 Unsolicited communications.
+There will be no outbursts, disturbances, threats, obscene language, or gestures inside the courtroom.
 No person may, by facial expression, shaking or nodding of the head or by any other conduct, express approval or disapproval of any testimony, statement or transaction in the courtroom. - 1.6 Communication with inmates prohibited.
 No person shall be permitted any verbal or physical contact with an inmate without the prior approval of the bailiff. - 1.7 Children.
-No children shall be permitted in the courtroom during any court proceeding without prior approval of the court. - 1.8 Promptness.
+No children shall be permitted in the courtroom during any court proceeding without prior approval of the Court. - 1.8 Promptness.
 Attorneys, parties and witnesses shall be prompt for all proceedings.
 Properly subpoenaed witnesses shall be available when called. - 1.9 Sanctions.
 Violation of courtroom decorum may result in immediate removal of the person who is in violation, a finding of contempt, a fine or any other sanction allowed by law.